Aylsham: Parish church

 The Market Place and surrounding area is dominated by the tower of the parish church of St Michael and All Angels, a fine example of Gothic architecture of the Decorated style.
 The small spire on top of the 98 ft (30 metre) tower is also a landmark that can be seen for miles around.
 The nave, aisles and chancel were built in the 13th century.
 The tower and ground floor of the south porch were added in the 14th century.
 The north transept was built under the patronage of John of Gaunt, Duke of Lancaster around 1380.
 An upper floor to the porch was added in 1488.
 The lower part of the rood screen survived the destruction visited by Oliver Cromwell and the Puritans, although some of the painted panels were disfigured.

 Transport

 Roads

 Road transport for Aylsham was very important.
 It was the principal coaching point on the Norwich-Cromer road and the meeting point for other roads.
 Each day, the coaches from Cromer and Holt would draw up at the Black Boys, the main inn in Aylsham market place.
 Coaching ended with the coming of the railways in the 1880s.

 The town is now located on the A140 road, a route which runs between Ipswich and Cromer, via Norwich.

 Buses

-The town is served by a half-hourly bus service which runs between Norwich and Sheringham; this X44 route is operated by Sanders Coaches, which also provides other services in the area.
+The town is served by frequent bus services to Norwich and Sheringham (the X41, 43 and X44), operated by Sanders Coaches.
+Both the X41 and X44 continue on to Cromer and Sheringham, some of which connect with the Coasthopper services to Blakeney, Wells-next-the-Sea and Cromer.
+Other services serve surrounding villages and towns, including Wroxham, East Dereham, North Walsham and Felbrigg.